BlackCraze/GameResourceBot/README.md

 *NOTE: We begin with Step 0 because it's not really part of the setup process.
 It's actually preliminary work that prepares us for the setup process.
 You know, the stuff that comes before 1....*

-###### 0. Launch your web browser.
+###### 0. Start your web browser.
 We will OPEN several tabs during this process.
 Closing them is not our style.
 1. Tab #1 - Log in to [GitHub](https://www.github.com).
 	1. If you do not already have an account on GitHub, create it now.
 Then leave the tab open.
 No step-by-step instructions here.
 We assume you're bright enough to figure out a signup process for a website.